cubeappm/amz-review-analyzer-privacy/PRIVACY.md

 This Chrome extension collects the following data:

-1. **Amazon product page content** — When you click "Generate ..." the extension extracts visible text from the current Amazon product page (review content, product details).
+1. **Amazon product page content** — When you click "Generate Report" the extension extracts visible text from the current Amazon product page (review content, product details).
 This is done entirely client-side within your browser.

 2. **AI API credentials** — You configure an API Key for DeepSeek, OpenAI, or other supported AI providers.
 This key is stored locally in your browser via `chrome.storage.local` and is never transmitted to any server other than the AI provider you explicitly configure.